claudio-pose/webtrekklet/README.md

 # webtrekklet

 ## Installation
-To install the webtrekk bookmarklet simply add a new bookmark that points to the following URL or drag the links to your browser's bookmark bar.
+To install the webtrekk bookmarklet simply add a new bookmark that points to the following URL:

 **For production:**
 ```javascript